 Tail wagging is a primary means of communication for dogs.
 Dogs don’t wag their tails when they're alone, not even if they're enjoying a glorious porterhouse.
 Researchers have found that it’s something they only do around others.

-For more info on dog language, check out Your Dog “Speaks” – How to Read Your Dog’s Body Language and watch this video: Dog Tail Meanings & Dog Behavior.
+For more info on dog language, check out Your Dog “Speaks” – How to Read Your Dog’s Body Language.

-Puppy classes offer a controlled, if you can call it that, environment for your puppy to learn the ins-and-outs of puppy manners.
-As a bonus, he may also learn a few tricks.
+Puppy classes offer a control if you can call it that, environment for your puppy to learn the ins-and-outs of puppy manners.
+As a bonus, she may also learn a few tricks.

 For expert skills, hire a trainer.
 Many professionals are well versed in how to spot and correct problems.
-When selecting your trainer, keep in mind that positive reinforcement methods have been proven to be more effective than aversions, such as shouting and electronic collars.
+When selecting your trainer, keep in mind that positive reinforcement methods have been proven to be more effective than aversions, such as shouting.